-Studies have revealed that Turkish people cluster with Mediterranean Europe an populations along with groups such as Abkhazians, Armenians, Chechens, Georgians and Kurds, as well as Iran and have the lowest Fst distance with these peoples.
+Studies have revealed that Turkish people cluster most closely with population groups such as Armenians, Chechens, Georgians, Kurds, as well as Iran and have the lowest Fst distance with these peoples [refer Chapter XVII Lud & Iran].
 Benedetto in 2001, revealed that Central Asian genetic contribution to the current Anatolian mtDNA gene pool was estimated as roughly thirty percent by comparing the populations of Mediterranean Europe and the Turkic-speaking people of Central Asia.
-Recall, a comparison of the Y-DNA Haplogroups of these nations in Chapter XVII Lud; verified Iran’s link with Turkey, though particularly Azerbaijan.
+Recall, a comparison of the Y-DNA Haplogroups for these nations in the preceding Chapter; verified Iran’s link with Turkey, though particularly Azerbaijan.
 Whereas Turkey, is closer to Armenia and Georgia sits between these two pairings.

 A 2012 study of ethnic Turks by Hodoglugil stated – emphasis & bold mine:

-With the rather recent development of genetic research of human history – population genetics – the inevitable criticism has arisen from researchers and scholars traditionally considered expert on the subject – such as anthropologists, archaeologists and historians – that the formation of a ‘biological construct of historical communities’, in part repudiates their twentieth century scholarly – sometimes error-ridden – discourses.
-Or more bluntly, a lot of egg on faces.
+With the rather recent development of genetic research in relation to human history and population genetics; inevitable criticism has arisen from researchers and scholars traditionally considered expert on the subject – such as anthropologists, archaeologists and historians – because the formation of a ‘biological construct of historical communities’, in part, repudiates their twentieth century scholarly, sometimes error-ridden discourses.
+Or more bluntly: there is a lot of egg on faces.

-An alarmed academia, concerned their hypothesising control, with their versions of history will be exposed for the agenda-filled falsehoods it invariably represents.
+An alarmed academia, are rightly concerned that their hypothesising control with their versions of history, will be exposed for the agenda-filled falsehoods it invariably represents.
 A similar stance will be held by some in that microcosm of history research, that is influential in the Biblical identity of nations movement.
 A new perception that is contrary to the orthodox position is more usually received as heretical, no matter how well documented – even with the solid unmoving evidence of science, underpinning it.
 Though, like all truth, it will eventually win out and have the last word.

-The mtDNA Haplogroups for Turkey are similar to Iran in that the sequence for six of their first seven groups are in common with Iran’s first six Haplogroups, though in varying percentages; for Turkey is more closely matched with Armenia.
+The mtDNA Haplogroups for Turkey are similar to Iran in that the sequence for their first six groups are in common, though in marked varying percentages; for Turkey is more closely matched with Armenia.

 Turkey: H [30.8%] – J [8.9%] – U [6.3%] – K [5.6%] – HV [4.8%] –